port-labs/terraform-aws-port-exporter/README.md

 - `secret_name`: secret name for Port credentials, in case you don't provide your own (custom_port_credentials_secret_arn).
 - `create_bucket`: Flag to control if to create a new bucket for the exporter configuration or use an existing one.
 - `bucket_name`: Bucket name for the exporter configuration.
 Lambda also use it to write intermediate temporary files.
+- `config_s3_key` - Required s3 key name of the exporter configuration.
-- `config_json_file`: Required - the path to the configuration JSON file.
+- `config_json`: Required file path / JSON formatted string of the exporter config.
 - `function_name`: The name of the AWS Lambda function.
 - `iam_policy_name`: Optional policy name for Port exporter's role
 - `custom_port_credentials_secret_arn`: Optional Secret ARN for Port credentials (client id and client secret).